Why C-levels Should Care About Aftermarket Hardware Support

 For instance, if your company has an automatic hardware refresh policy that kicks in at the 3-year mark or when the OEM warranty expires, revisiting those policies can help you save a significant chunk of your CapEx budget.
 Like we talked about in our article about hardware refreshes, there are other options.
 Creating a solution that involves some variation of keeping the current functional hardware, replacing what is absolutely necessary, upgrading existing hardware with more memory or drives as needed, and putting it under a hardware support contract can transform the way you approach data center expenditures.

-The good news about quote shopping for TPM services is that if you have a certain budget you are trying to hit or need the price to be negotiated a little more, some companies (like M Global) will work with you on getting the price where it needs to be.
+The good news about quote shopping for third party maintenance services is that if you have a certain budget you are trying to hit or need the price to be negotiated a little more, some companies (like M Global) will work with you on getting the price where it needs to be.
 We welcome feedback and questions in the quoting process.

 Your IT Manager Will Thank You